 - Tues Oct 10 at 1030 meet in Old Angler’s Inn lot.
 Walk along C & O canal & lunch at Inn. rain date Thurs, Oct 12

-- Wed, Nov 8, 11AM, 242 Planetary Hall, Talk by Dave Hall with AARP on the Senior Driver
+- Wed, Nov 8, 11AM, Rm A in Johnson Center, Talk by Dave Hall with AARP on the Senior Driver

 - Mon Dec 11, 5 PM 163 Research Hall, Talk by Dr. Harold Geller on Life in the Universe, followed by a night sky viewing session in the observatory